zrythm/zrythm-media/README.md

 This is a work a work in progress.

+Patches to add more content are welcome.

 # Licensing
-See each directory's README file for licensing info of each file.
+See each directory's `README.md` file for licensing info of each file.

 License texts are found at the root of this repository.